 To establish a legal precedent, a claimant must progress their discrimination complaint through the courts.

-A person complaining of discrimination under the Equal Status Act (that could be a man or woman who has been denied the right to a single-sex space, or, a trans person who has been denied the right to access the single-sex space based on their gender identity) must follow the legal pathway.
+A person complaining of discrimination under the Equal Status Act (that could be a man or woman who has been denied the right to a single-sex space, or a trans-identified person who has been denied the right to access the single-sex space based on their gender identity) must follow the legal pathway.

-Have their complaint heard before the Work Place Commission (WRC);
+Have their complaint heard before the Workplace Commission (WRC);

 If not satisfied with the outcome, an appeal can be made to the Circuit Court;